Andreas Gryphius Theatre in Głogów: Construction and operation

-In the early 19th century Głogów was the second Silesian town, after Wrocław, to have its own theater.
+In the early 19th century Glogau was the second Silesian town, after Wrocław (Breslau), to have its own theater.
 Performances were usually held only in winter seasons.
 It was a multi-division theater, offering several stage genres simultaneously.
 From the beginning of its operation until 1933, the theater had a permanent opera and theater ensemble, and from the 1820s, foreign theater and opera troupes also performed there.
 Beginning in 1870, the opera and operetta ensembles in particular gained in importance.
 The Głogów theater also staged ballets.
 Moreover, world-class artists performed on stage.
 The pianist and composer Ferenc Liszt gave a concert there in March 1843.
 The first floor of the building was used for meat trading.

-The original theater room of the Głogów complex was small, tight, and stifling.
+The original theater room of the Glogau complex was small, tight, and stifling.
 In 1839, the ceiling between the upstairs rooms and the theater room above was removed, in addition to building a loggia and an amphitheater with a curtain.
 This resulted in the creation of a large auditorium, thus the building was named as the city theater.
 In 1859, the staircase from the inside of the building was moved to the outside.

-In the early 1860s, poet Karl Eduard von Holtei suggested erecting a monument to Andreas Gryphius in Głogów.
+In the early 1860s, poet Karl Eduard von Holtei suggested erecting a monument to Andreas Gryphius in Glogau.
 In 1861, he gave a lecture on the humorous peasant game Die geliebte Dornrose (English: "The Beloved Thorn of the Rose"), the income from which formed the basis of the fund to build the monument.
 Two years later, a committee made of the Głogów magistrate and the scientific community decided to erect a bust of Gryphius and to place it over the main entrance to the town’s theater.
-On 16 July 1864, the anniversary of Andreas Gryphius's death, a ceremony was held to unveil his bust, made by the sculptor Michaelis from Wrocław.
+On 16 July 1864, the anniversary of Andreas Gryphius's death, a ceremony was held to unveil his bust, made by the sculptor Michaelis from Breslau.

 In 1867, gas lighting was installed in the theater (it had previously relied on kerosene lighting).
 In the years 1926-1928, a thorough reconstruction of the building was carried out, which involved demolition of the external staircase and in place of the loggia, a reinforced concrete balcony was built along with a revolving stage.
 Following the reconstruction, the theater's auditorium had 453 seats.